-Coca-Cola plans 4,000 layoffs, as company announces global reorganization
+Coca-Cola plans layoffs, offers 4,000 buyouts as company announces global reorganization

 Coke is offering 4,000 employees severance packages